strategineer/personal-website/content/tabletop/lobg/gming.md

 : Fire.
 Anyone to see that all of his spells now have a food-based effect.

 ## Negamancer

+"Guy with a spear who doesn't have a spear"

 The high-crested Negamancers of the Neonate Empire practice the philosophies of anticausality.
 These chameleonoid antisorcerers come forth from the ruins of Nyctopolis to contest any human claim to the Maze.
 They are typically accompanied by an escort of Thrall Mammals, controlled with a pearl-white globe—if they are defeated, the Negamancer will retreat.